adamwaite/Validator/README.md

 ![header](resources/header.png)

 ALPValidator provides drop in user input validation for your iOS apps.
-It's flexible - it provides validation and validation only, it's up to you when you validate and how you handle validation errors on the UI level.
+It features a number of built in validation rules, some convenience methods to verify user input, a validation state change handler block, a public error messages collection, and a category on UIControl to provide validate-as-input functionality.
+It's not opinionated, it's your app and it's up to you how you want handle validation errors on the UI.

 Built in validations: